brunomaga/brunomaga.github.io/faq.md

   - $$X’=VX \Leftrightarrow V^{−1} X’ = X$$, but because eigen vectors are orthonormal, $$V^T X’=X$$
 - How do you perform a Singular Value Decomposition? when would you use this instead of PCA?
 - What is Cholesky’s factorization (positive semidefinite matrix)
 - What is the Toeplitz matrix?
+When to use it in ML?
   - matrix where each diagonal from left to right is constant e.g. $$[ [a, b, c, d], [e, a, b, c], [d, e, a, b], [c, d, e, a] ]$$
-  - used to compute linear convolution as a multiplication by te Toeplitz instead of sliding kernel.
+  - used to compute linear convolution as a multiplication by the Toeplitz instead of a sliding kernel.
 Useful e.g. on GPUs.
 - What’s a Fourier transform?
 - How are neural nets related to Fourier transforms?
 What are Fourier transforms, for that matter?
   - We can consider the discrete Fourier transform (DFT) to be an artificial neural network: it is a single layer network, with no bias, no activation function, and particular values for the weights.
 The number of output nodes is equal to the number of frequencies we evaluate.